Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 NumericalOrTex
 t

-#@SECTION: 0..1 aggr This aggregation represents the ability to provide
+0..1 aggr This aggregation represents the ability to provide

 a value that is either numerical or text which existence is subject to variability.